Helene Johnson: Adolescence

-Johnson was named after her maternal grandmother, Helen Pease Benson, who, along with her maternal grandfather, Benjamin Benson, was born into slavery in Camden, South Carolina.
-The pair produced three daughters together: Ella (Helene's mother), Minnie, and Rachel.
+Johnson was named for her maternal grandmother, Helen Pease Benson, who was born into slavery in Camden, South Carolina, alongside husband Benjamin Benson.
+Ella, Minnie, and Rachel were the couple's three daughters.

-During her formative years, Johnson lived with her two aunts, Minnie and Rachel, who gave her the nickname Helene, even though her birth name was Helen.
-Johnson was raised in Brookline with her cousin and future Harlem Renaissance novelist writer, Dorothy West, who was also known for writing short stories.
+Johnson's aunts Minnie and Rachel were fairly active in her life.
+Her aunt gave her the nickname Helene, which she carried with her for the rest of her life.
+Johnson was raised in Brookline with her cousin and future Harlem Renaissance novelist writer, Dorothy West.
 The two spent summers together in Oak Bluffs, Massachusetts.

-Helene received her high-school education at the Boston Girls' Latin School, which was considered an exceptional public school for adolescents to attend at the time.
+Helene received her high school education at the exceptionally rigorous and well-respected Boston Girls' Latin School.